awnumar/gravity/README.md

 The data is all stored in a single database, side-by-side with some optional decoy entries.
 Along with the multiple-password support, this allows for proper deniable encryption.
 Just add some legit-looking entries under an alternate password, throw in a few thousand decoys, and there you have it.

-And if someone does manage to find out your password, it alone isn't enough to even locate the real entries amongst the decoys, never mind decrypt them.
+And if someone manages to find out your password, it alone isn't enough to even locate the right entries, never mind decrypt them.

 ## Installation